cloudify-cosmo/docs.getcloudify.org/content/plugins/gcp.md

 ## cloudify.gcp.nodes.Address
 **Derived From:** cloudify.gcp.nodes.GlobalAddress

 A GCP Address.
-This can be connected to an Instance using the `cloudify.gcp.relationships.instance_connected_to_ip` relationship type
+This can be connected to a cloudify.gcp.nodes.Instance type using the `cloudify.gcp.relationships.instance_connected_to_ip` relationship type.

 **Properties:**

-  * `gcp_config`
-    A dictionary of values to pass to authenticate with the GCP API.
+  * `gcp_config` - A dictionary of values to pass to authenticate with the GCP API.

     *default:* {}
-  * `region`
-    Region to place the Address in.
+  * `region` - Region to place the Address in.
 If not provided it defaults to the value in `gcp_config` (which defaults to 'default').

     *default:*